How To Mindfully Transform Feelings Of Irritation Into Kindness.

 • May I know I live in an abundant universe?

-Now close your eyes and take some long, slow, deep breaths as you allow yourself to relax your body.
-Now bring your awareness to your heart and let your breath return to its natural rhythm.
+Now close your eyes and take some long, slow, deep breaths as you relax your body.
+Bring your awareness to your heart and let your breath return to its natural rhythm.
 Notice your chest rise and fall over your heart.
-Get a sense that you are breathing in and out of your heart.
+Feel that you are breathing in and out of your heart.

 Begin repeating the phrases of kindness that you have created based on your desire to be compassionate with yourself.
 Start with focusing on compassion and empathy towards yourself.